FuelLabs/sway/docs/book/src/blockchain-development/storage.md

 ## Manual Storage Management

-It is possible to leverage FuelVM storage operations directly using the `std::storage::store` and `std::storage::get` functions provided in the standard library.
+It is possible to leverage FuelVM storage operations directly using the `std::storage::storage_api::write` and `std::storage::storage_api::read` functions provided in the standard library.
 With this approach you will have to manually assign the internal key used for storage.
 An example is as follows:

 ```sway
 {{#include ../../../../examples/storage_example/src/main.sw}}